ictwinfield/PyOpenGL/video_notes.md

 We have joined the color information to the vertex information we had before.
 The amount of information for each point is up to us.
 ### Lines 76-78
 This makes the color information accessible to the shader program. _Line 78_ says not to include the first 36 bytes.
+# AT_vid3b.py
+### Lines 51-53
+We now have the position and colour on the same line.
+The first 12 bytes of each line are position and the next 12 are colour.
+### Lines 70 & 75
+Now have been change to take in 24 bytes at a time and the colours start after 12 of those bytes